matthewcrews/fsharp-for-ml-thoughts/README.md

 4. Easy grouping of rows and performing analysis on the groups
 5. Windowing of functions
+6. A DataFrame where we could access columns with F# just knowing the type (similar to R `df.NewCol <- aSeries`)

+### Libraries and Build System

-6. Build ecosystem is fractured and overwhelming
+1. Build ecosystem is fractured and overwhelming
     - Do I use Fake, msbuild, VSCode's tasks with Fake, VSCode's tasks with msbuild?
+    - Python has Anaconda and R has CRAN
-7. Package management is fractured and overwhelming
+2. Package management is fractured and overwhelming
     - Paket vs. Nuget